How to Set Up Parental Controls on ChatGPT

 1. Open ChatGPT, tap your profile icon, and go to Settings.

-Open chatgpt settings from profile menu
+Open ChatGPT settings from profile menu

 2. Select Parental controls.